 A once wandering 1920’s barge has taken up permanent residence along York Way on London’s Granary Square, just a short walk from Kings Cross and the British Library.
-Yet, this is no ordinary passenger barge, it’s a floating bookshop called Word on the Water – a trove of new and used books stacked amidst a funky bohemian ambience.
+Yet, this is no ordinary passenger barge, it’s a floating bookshop called Word on the Water – a trove of new and pre-loved books stacked amidst a funky bohemian ambience.

-Word on the Water may not contend with rough seas, pirates or the like, but she has seen her fair share of challenges, from leaks to homelessness.
-Once located on the main Regent’s Canal, the barge was forced to find a new moor every two weeks, which was not ideal for the growing legion of loyal customers who were continually having to track their local bookstore down.
+Word on the Water may not contend with rough seas, pirates or tidal waves, but she has seen her fair share of challenges, from leaks to homelessness.
+Once located on the main Regent’s Canal, the book barge was forced to find a new moor every two weeks, which was not ideal for the growing legion of loyal customers who were continually having to track their local bookstore down.
 When more than 6,000 people appealed to the Canal Trust, Word on the Water was bestowed with a permanent home at Granary Square, to the delight of many.

 Word on the Water

 Regent’s Canal Towpath.
 York Way, Granary Square, London N1C 4LW, United Kingdom.

 Open seven days a week from noon to 7pm.